 Each Steakout! is crafted from 1.4116 stainless cutlery steel and has a very fine, tumble polished surface.
 4116 is the most widely used stainless steel in Solingen for kitchen cutlery.
-It hold an edge well, is reasonably tough and almost impervious to rust with even the most rudimentary care.
+It hold an edge well, is reasonably tough and with even the most rudimentary care, almost impervious to rust.

-Viktor Baerwald has once again stepped up with an excellent, optional leather sheath.
+Viktor Baerwald has created an excellent leather sheath which may be special ordered.
 These sheaths do not have a belt loop and are designed to protect the blade and user when transporting the knife in a jacket pocket or backpack.
+I also have a limited number of Bolatron IWB sheaths, also sold separately.

-A large ring on the end of the grip – in the tradition of Bird and Trout knives – allows for a lanyard or an easy grip with the finger.
-A hand braided lanyard is included with every Steakout!.
+A large ring on the end of the grip – in the tradition of Bird and Trout knives – allows for a lanyard.

 steel type: 1.4116 Cutlery Stainless